|

-Charming Hostess were born by the fusion of
+Charming Hostess were born from the fusion of

 (Jewlia Eisenberg, Marika Hughes, Cynthia Taylor)